What is Proximal Hamstring Tendinopathy?

 Following thorough assessment and diagnosis confirmed by MRI, Frederickson’s group evaluated injured runners for core strength, hamstring flexibility and pelvic stability.
 The following treatment options are recommended in their paper:

 Each athlete’s injury is, of course, different, but the guidelines above hopefully provide food for thought and some direction in the treatment and rehabilitation of such cases.

 There are other treatment options available, in addition to the conservative options mentioned above.
 It’s not the remit of this article however to discuss options such as corticosteroid injections, shockwave therapy and surgical interventions.

-As with all soft tissue injuries, it is important to take a very gradual approach to the return to running and eventually structured training.
+As with all running injuries, it is important to take a very gradual approach to your return to running after proximal hamstring tendinopathy.
 One of the biggest errors made by athletes is giving up on their rehab exercises as running is re-introduced to the programme.
-Hamstring problems have a nasty habit to becoming recurrent.
+Hamstring problems have a nasty habit of becoming recurrent.
 It’s always my advice that once an athlete has suffered this sort of injury once, and successfully recovered, their rehab exercises become their maintenance exercises.

 Here’s a useful programme to use to help ensure a safe re-introduction to running.Last updated on August 11th, 2023.